 Crispy ox cheeks £4.50 (for 3) were the tough muscle of the animal stewed down with spices and lots of other good stuff.
 You get a ripe kick of BBQ with savoury and tangy notes, inextricably meshed with fibrous protein with the right amount of tension.
 There’s anchovy mayo too for dunking.
 I’d strongly suggest getting them.

 Pig tails £4.50 were little things coated in a sweet soy reduction.
 We found ourselves gnawing around the bones extracting every piece of crispy skin.
-They were pure crack or the mouth.
+They were pure crack for the mouth.

 Last of the first courses were sprouting broccoli tempura £3.50.
 Not for health reasons, but for flavour reasons as obviously they’re deep fried in seasoned batter until the flavours are intensified, the exterior is crispy and I’m happy.
 There is a dollop of spiced mayo for dipping too for extra exuberance.

-The brisket £9.50 had the texture of something you could spread on your toast and is utterly delicious.
+The brisket £9.50 had the texture of something you could spread on, or have between your toast, it is utterly delicious.
 It’s where the restaurant flourishes and it does relentlessly.
 Its fatty unctuousness is balanced by zippy pickled chillis and the tang of the barbecue sauce.

 The thick cut pork rib £9 is in essence, a slab of smoked belly and rib finished on the fire pit, then it gets a slathering of barbecue sauce.
 Think about the most unctuous pork rib you’ve had, multiple it by five and you’re about there.
 The token pickled cucumber, as nice as it is, would need to go to the gym and build up some muscles to compete with these ribs.